Oaxaca Acu Project

 In response to requests from health care providers in those communities, Jeya created an educational program in February 2012.
 10 promotores, healthcare providers from mountain and coastal pueblos were trained how to implement community style auricular acupuncture clinics.
 Jeya then went to the pueblos to give follow-up support.

 Jeya returns to Oaxaca annually to continue to support those who have been trained and to teach them and others acupressure techniques which they can practice and then teach in their communities.
-We invite your participation in this continuing effort by making a tax-deductible gift to cover the cost of the supplies, Spanish language materials, participant’s transportation and lodging and other expenses.
+We invite your participation in this continuing effort by making a tax-deductible gift to cover the cost of the supplies, Spanish language materials, and other expenses.
 Jeya’s time and expenses are volunteer as part of her “pro-bono” servicework.